The Dolphin Alliance Project

 The ‘alliances of alliances’ of bottlenose dolphins in Shark Bay are the most complex known outside of our own species.
 Most scientists subscribe to the view that complex social relationships, like those in coalitions and alliances, were the driving force behind the evolution of large brains and high intelligence.
 When we started watching the dolphins in Shark Bay in 1982, we knew that they had the largest brains for their body size after humans, but we knew nothing about their society and had no idea why they needed all that brain-power.

-The greatest breakthough came on the 19th of August, 1987.
+The greatest breakthrough came on the 19th of August, 1987.
 We had previously discovered that adult male dolphins swam around in pairs and trios – often in precise synchrony – cooperating to ‘herd’ single females that were ready to conceive.
 On that glassy calm day, we first saw two such ‘friendly’ alliances cooperate to attack another group to take their female.
 We instantly knew the incredible significance of that discovery: the male dolphins’ ‘social network’ featured alliances within alliances, just like humans and unlike any other animal.
-Prof. Connor, then a graduate student at the University of Michigan, exclaimed on the radio to fellow researchers ‘this is just like science fiction’, a moment immortalized when the video was included in the NOVA documentary, The private lives of dolphins.
+Richard, then a graduate student at the University of Michigan, exclaimed on the radio to fellow researchers ‘this is just like science fiction’, a moment immortalised when the video was included in the NOVA documentary, The Private Lives of Dolphins.

-Our discoveries have been published in the top scientific journals, including Nature, The Proceedings of the National Academy of Sciences, The Proceedings B of the Royal Society of London and Biology Letters.
-We have been invited to speak about our dolphin alliance research at conferences and universities in the US, Australia, England, Switzerland, France, Italy, Germany, Japan, Canada and to audiences in diverse academic fields including Biology, Psychology, Anthropology and even Political Science!
-Our work has been featured on prominent television documentaries including NOVA and The National Geographic Society, in print (e.g. The New York Times) and online (Science online).
+Our discoveries have been published in the top scientific journals, including Nature, Proceedings of the National Academy of Sciences, Current Biology, Proceedings of the Royal Society of London and Biology Letters.
+We have been invited to speak about our research at conferences and universities in the US, Australia, England, Switzerland, France, Italy, Germany, Japan, Canada and to audiences in diverse academic fields including Biology, Psychology, Anthropology and even Political Science.
+Our work has been featured on prominent television documentaries, including NOVA and The National Geographic Society, in print (e.g. The New York Times, The Australian) and online (Science online).

 You can also catch up with the Dolphin Alliance Project on our Facebook page: https://www.facebook.com/dolphinallianceproject?fref=ts